 3. Drink more water.

-Although it may not sound as appealing, water is essential to help you stay awake and energized throughout the day.
-According to Sara Ryba, a nutritionist in Scarsdale, New York, “Hydrating first thing increases the chances that you’ll continue throughout the day and prevents dehydration, which causes fatigue.”
+Although it may not sound as appealing, water is essential to help you stay awake and energized throughout the day, especially when becoming a morning person.
+According to Sara Ryba, a nutritionist in Scarsdale, New York, “Hydrating first thing increases the chances that you’ll continue throughout the day and prevents dehydration, which causes fatigue.

 4. Have a cup of ginger root tea.